iifl-logo

 Risks and Concerns

-Proactively identify and highlight risks to the right stakeholders;
+Proactively identify and highlight risks to the right stakeholders

-Facilitate discussions around risk prioritisation and mitigation;
+Facilitate discussions around risk prioritisation and mitigation

 FINANCIALS

-Weaker international markets and an economic downturn
+Weaker international markets and economic downturn

 Supply chain risks